 - Preheat the oven to 180C (350F) and place a tray on the middle shelf.

-- Layer 5-6 phyllo squares over the bottom of the dish then add the filling in an even layer.
+- Layer 5-6 phyllo squares over the bottom of the dish then add the filling in an even layer, packing it down.
 Fold the edges over the top and brush with butter/ oil.
 You might want to add some additional filo sheets in the middle, if needed.